yumobennyyang/portfolio-website/src/content/portfolio/spec-mobile.md

 &nbsp;

-Thus, the product team at Spectator, for which I serve as Head Product Designer, began ideating a different news viewing experience to replace the web browser: a mobile app.
+Thus, the product team at Spectator began ideating a different news viewing experience to replace the web browser: a mobile app.

 &nbsp;